futureware-tech/futureware-tech.github.io/delern/privacy.md

 Once the retention period expires, Personal Data shall be deleted.
-Therefore, the right to access, the right to erasure, the right to rectification and the right to data portability cannot be enforced after expiration of the retention period.
+Therefore, the right to access, the right to erasure, the right to rectification and the right to data portability cannot be enforced after the expiration of the retention period.

 ### The purposes of processing